sujan174/Image-Super-Resolution/README.md

 - **Interactive Result Viewer** – Compare **Before & After** with a smooth slider.
 - **User Feedback System** – Collect ratings on the quality of upscaled images.
 - **Resolution Limiter** – Protects server resources by rejecting overly large images.
+- **Variable Scaling: Upscale** images by 2x, 3x, or 4x.
+- **Interactive Result Viewer** A "Before & After" slider to compare the original and upscaled images.
+- **User Gallery** A personal gallery for each user to view their history of upscaled images.
+- **User Feedback System** Collect user ratings on the quality of the upscaled images.
+- **Advanced Admin Dashboard**
+- Analytics View: Charts showing total users, total upscales, model usage, and user feedback (liked vs. disliked).
+  -   User Management: A complete list of all users with the ability to view their detailed history.
+  -   Feedback Viewer: Pages to view all liked or disliked images, with the ability to download them in bulk as a zip file.
 ---

 ## Tech Stack